Samuel Blais’ return puts Florian Xhekaj’s place in the NHL in jeopardy - Dose.ca

 There are also a couple of low-cost additions in terms of assets: Frenchman Alexandre Texier and Québécois Samuel Blais, who has just returned to the organization.

-Currently, because the Canadiens are out West, Blais has been traded to the Rocket, where he has joined Joshua Roy and others.
+Currently, because the Canadiens are out West, Blais has been traded to the Rocket, where he joins Joshua Roy and others.
 But it's logical to believe that his return to the Canadiens is imminent.

 If so, it will age a group that is currently very young (six rookies played against the Mammoth) and bring some Stanley Cup-winning experience.